 - It’s one of the fastest way to achieve financial independence.

 - Having some available cash will help you to avoid charging unexpected costs on a credit card.

 Maybe you can’t dedicate 10%-20% to savings yet, but sitting down regularly is a good time to strategize.
-You may find an area you can cut back on, or you can kick around some ideas to bring in more money.
+You might discuss where your money leaks are, and how you can avoid them, or what your next purchase will be, or how much you can each spend without any explanations.
+Or you can kick around some ideas to bring in more money.

 4. Talk About Emergencies

 There’s a trail I like to run on that’s got plenty of hills and bends and the occasional deer or two.
 But I find that whenever I focus ahead too much, I stub my foot on a root.